kubernetes/website/docs/concepts/api-extension/custom-resources.md

 ---

 {% capture overview %}
-This page explains the concept of *custom resources*, which are extensions of the Kubernetes API.
-This page shows how to decide when to add a custom resource to your Kubernetes cluster, and when to have a standalone service.
-It describes the two ways that custom resources can be added, and how to chose between them.
+This page explains [*custom resources*](/docs/concepts/api-extension/custom-resources/), which are extensions of the Kubernetes API.
+This page explains when to add a custom resource to your Kubernetes cluster and when to use a standalone service.
+It describes the two methods for adding custom resources and how to choose between them.

 {% endcapture %}

 {% capture body %}
 ## Custom resources

 A *resource* is an endpoint in the [Kubernetes API](/docs/reference/api-overview/) that stores a collection of [API objects](/docs/concepts/overview/working-with-objects/kubernetes-objects/) of a certain kind.
 For example, the built-in *pods* resource contains a collection of Pod objects.

 A *custom resource* is an extension of the Kubernetes API that is not necessarily available on every Kubernetes cluster.